 - Difficulty sleeping.

-The most common menopause symptoms are hot flushes and vaginal dryness, or vaginal shrinkage, causing discomfort during sex.
+The most common menopause symptoms are hot flushes and vaginal dryness, or vaginal shrinkage, which all cause discomfort during sex.

-Many women express a strong desire to maintain their sex lives during menopause but are unaware that vaginal shrinkage is related to estrogen deficiency and is readily treated, according to gynaecology professor Dr. Murray Freedman.
+According to gynaecology professor Dr. Murray Freedman, many women express a strong desire to maintain their sex lives during menopause, but they are unaware that vaginal shrinkage is related to estrogen deficiency and is therefore readily treated.

-Changes in a women’s sexual health at menopause are caused by:
+Changes in a women’s sexual health during menopause are caused by: